 Leadership & Pre-Leadership Programs

-Wenonah Roots is led by two experienced Camp staff members, who facilitate programs and guide participants through their time at Camp.
+ROOTS is led by experienced Camp staff members, who facilitate programs and guide participants through their time at Camp.
 As well, staff provide ongoing feedback to participants and help facilitate participant group-based decisions.

 Youth aged 14 & 15 years old